ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458UG/User_Guide.rst.txt

 .. index::
    pair: DECLARE and JavaScript functions; Scenario Instructions

-**$DECLARE and JavaScript functions**
+**DECLARE$ and JavaScript functions**

-For the AS-PARAMETER form of the $DECLARE instruction, the TO parameter specifies the name of a JavaScript function which will be called when the user clicks on the field.
+For the AS-PARAMETER form of the DECLARE$ instruction, the TO parameter specifies the name of a JavaScript function which will be called when the user clicks on the field.
 The function name is case-sensitive.
 The following parameters are passed to the JavaScript function:

 Parameter 1
     an internally generated field name
 Parameter 2
     the data at the indicated screen position Parameter 3
-    the contents of the P2 parameter of the $DECLARE instruction
+    the contents of the P2 parameter of the DECLARE$ instruction

 The JavaScript function itself must be defined in the HTML template page, or in an included page.
 The following standard functions are provided in the page js01.js delivered with VIRTEL in the W2H-DIR directory: